Self Portrait 2015

 Michael Forbes lives and works in Nottingham and London.

-He has recently completed a MA in Sculpture at the Royal College of Art and has a BA (Hons) Photography from Nottingham Trent University.
-His practice spans sculpture, photography and painting.
+Forbes has a MA in sculpture from the Royal College of Art (2020) and a BA (Hons) in photography from Nottingham Trent University and an

 Primary is an artist-led space that exists to support creative research and to develop new ways of engaging audiences.
 Offering dedicated artists studios alongside more flexible spaces, both within and outside the building, where artists from around the world can meet and work in the heart of Nottingham.
 Primary is a place where artists and the public can share, experiment and learn about contemporary visual art through an ambitious programme of events and activities.